 As a senior official within the New Jersey Office of the Attorney General, Tom launched and led the Department of Law and Public Safety’s efforts to combat prescription drug abuse and diversion – including Project Medicine Drop, the State’s 365-day prescription drug take-back initiative, and the New Jersey Prescription Monitoring Program.
 Tom also devised and directed the State’s efforts outlawing dangerous designer drugs.

 Since co-founding CK, Tom remains a dedicated advocate for the community and volunteers with organizations that work with those affected by substance abuse.
 He served for many years on the Executive Committee of the Board of Directors for Daytop New Jersey and The Overdose Prevention Agency Corporation.
 He currently serves on the Board of Trustees for the Partnership for a Drug-Free New Jersey.

 Tom is also a member of the Board of Directors for New Jersey Reentry, which provides reentry services for formerly incarcerated people and those otherwise involved in the criminal justice system.

 Tom is a former member of the Governor’s Council on Alcoholism and Drug Abuse, Task Force on Heroin and Other Opiate Use by New Jersey’s Youth and Young Adults.
 Tom also served on the Governor’s Advisory Ethics Panel.

 As an Adjunct Professor at Seton Hall University School of Law for many years, Tom has taught Appellate Advocacy to second- and third-year law students.

-Tom is also a supporter of the arts and serves as the President of the Board of Directors for Royal Family Productions, Inc., a New York City-based non-profit theatre committed to producing innovative theatre and providing quality theatre education to diverse communities and the underserved.
+Tom also supports the arts and serves as President of the Board of Directors for Royal Family Productions, Inc., a New York City-based non-profit theatre committed to producing innovative theatre and providing quality theatre education to diverse communities and the underserved.